-Admitted students will be contacted by email shortly after the Exam has been graded to let them know which Group they are invited to join, and will be asked to submit a Registration Form.
+Admitted students will be contacted by email after the Exams have been graded to let them know which Group they are invited to join, and will be asked to submit a Registration Form.

 How do I know which Exam to register for?

 Please read our guidelines on the Math-M-Addicts Entrance Exam Sign-Up Form.

 What if I’m several grades ahead in math in school?

 We still recommend that you sign up for an Exam based on your current grade level.
 We recommend you download the .pdf of the three past Exams we’ve posted on each Group’s webpage, so you can familiarize yourself with the types of questions you'll encounter on Exam day.

 I am a returning student.
 Do I need to take the Exam?